This guide is based on UK law. It was last updated in February 2018.

 As a result, there can be copyright infringement even if the actual code copied amounts to a very small percentage of the total software code in the program.

 The duration of copyright protection depends on the nature of the protected work.
 The position can be summarised as follows:

 - For literary, dramatic, musical or artistic works, copyright expires 70 years after the end of the calendar year in which the author dies (or 50 years after the end of the calendar year in which the author dies if the work was computer generated).

-- For films, copyright expires 70 years after the end of the calendar year in which the death occurs of the last to survive of the principal director, the authors of the screenplay and dialogue, and the composer of any music specially created for the film.
+- For films, copyright expires 70 years after the end of the calendar year in which the death occurs of the last to survive of the principal director, the authors of the screenplay, the author of the dialogue, and the composer of any music specially created for the film.
 Where no such person can be identified by reasonable endeavour, copyright expires 70 years from the end of the calendar year the film was made or made available to the public.

 - For typographical arrangements, copyright expires 25 years after the end of the calendar year in which the edition was first published.

 Note that database rights expire 15 years from the date the database was made or, if published, 15 years from the date of publication, although this time period is revived when "substantial" changes are made to the database.